fchen365/surf-paper/README.md

       - majiq/: contain two files needed for running MAJIQ.
       - dexseq/: contain two files needed for DEXSeq preparation.

-To reproduce the ENCODE results (available at (DOI):
+To reproduce the ENCODE data analysis/results (available at (DOI):
 [10.5281/zenodo.3779037](https://doi.org/10.5281/zenodo.3779037)):

 1. Download the processed bam files (shRNA-seq and eCLIP-seq) from